Hydrolyzed Protein Dog Food: Benefits & Risks Explained

 5. Consistent Gut Flora

-A diet that’s gentle on the stomach can support a more stable and harmonious gut microbiome, which is essential for well-being, proper digestion, and a strong immune response.
+A diet gentle on stomach can encourage a more stable, harmonious gut microbiome, essential for overall well-being, smoother digestion, and a resilient immune response.

 Potential Drawbacks